Your support today will help us to do our part to make sure species like the Red panda don't go extinct forever.

 Why are Red pandas disappearing?

 A relative to both giant pandas and raccoons, these cat-sized cuties are native to Nepal, Northern Myanmar, and Central China.
 They sleep in the trees, but you can find them foraging for food during dusk and dawn.
 The Red Pandas are endangered due to deforestation of their habitat (a.k.a. the trees they live in)!
+The IUCN Red List classifies endangered species as "considered to be facing a very high risk of extinction in the wild."

 One hundred percent of every dollar you give to the Wild Animal Health Fund goes to fund research grants.
 Even a donation as little as a dollar can make a difference.
 The Red pandas and so many more species need YOUR help to save them.